zenanetwork/iris/supply/README.md

 One can run the following query commands from the bank module :

-* `total` - Query for a total supply of the chain with different coins.
+- `total` - Query for a total supply of the chain with different coins.
 Takes params for checking the total supply of a particular coin

 ### CLI commands

 ```
-heimdallcli query supply total [denom]
+iriscli query supply total [denom]
 ```